smmckay/quex-mirror/doc/source/02-syntax/token-id-definition.rst

 External Token Identifier Definitions
 #####################################

 Parser generators such as bison :cite:`donnelly2004bison` and  ANTLR :cite:`parr2013definitive` may provide token identifier defintions themselves.
 Assuming that the files are provided in the target language (C or C++), Quex may scan those files for token identifier names.
-This is done with the goal to supervise the consistency of provided token identifiers and their usage.
+This is done with the goal to *supervise the consistency* of provided token identifiers and their usage.
+An external token-id definition file may be passed on the command line following the option ``--foreign-token-id-file``.

-Quex is not an interpreter for C or C++.
-So, it may fail to detect numeric values precisely.
-In order to avoid total failure, the consideration of numeric constants is omitted.
-Consequently, the ``token`` section may no longer be used. *All* token ids must be defined in the external file, somewhere.
+The parsing of external files is very rudimental and far from a semantic interpretation.
+As a result, Quex does not claim to *understand* the numeric values which are associated with the identifiers.
+Consequently, the functionality to generate unique numeric constants for token identifiers cannot be provided.
+Since this is an essential feature of the ``token`` section, the ``token`` section itself becomes impossible.
+The usage of external token id definition files and the ``token`` section are *mutually exclusive*.

+When token ids are defined externally, *all* token ids must be defined in the external file, somewhere.
 This includes the implicit token ids for ``TERMINATION`` and ``UNINITIALIZED``.
 With indentation handling activated, the token ids for ``INDENT``, ``DEDENT``, and ``NODENT`` must be defined.
 All token identifiers provided must contain the appropriate token prefix.
 The consistency of numeric values for token ids remains completely in the hands of whatsoever or whosoever writes the external token id file.

 .. note::

-   Quex does undertand C/C++ only to some extend.
+   Quex does try to parse the external file according to the given language (``-language C`` or ``--language C++``).
 It tries, for example, to dive into included files since it can detect ``#include`` statements.
 However, it does so without any understanding of circumstances such as conditional preprocessor statements.

    If Quex really fails to parse external token identifier definitions, the file's content must be translated into the content of a ``token`` section.